erterol/MyTVHwiki/SprintGoals.md

 ###Sprint 4:
-- TBC
+- Send the first SMS messages to customers via Notify.
+- Be unblocked and have a plan for migration to Stripe's PaymentIntents API.
+If possible, start using the API.
+- Be able to pull data out of Northgate and be ready to try out CDC.
+- Deliver a piece of visual rebranding.

 ###Sprint 5:
 - Replace Stripe's Charges API with their PaymentsIntent API, for immediate (same day) payments, without the 3d secure enforced.
-- Also check if the output of the new API is compatible with the reconcilitation process MTVH currently has (Kavita as the SME)
+- Also check if the output of the new API is compatible with the reconcilitation process MTVH currently has (Kavita as the SME).
-- Continue with thew rebranding (style guides, body content, move strings from templates in locale files)
+- Continue with thew rebranding (accessibility (colours), style guides, body content, move strings from templates in locale files).
-- Help Dalmatian staging get up-to-date with legacy staging
+- Onboard the team to Dalmatian and deploy latest MyTVH code to this environment.